Don't know quite how to go about writing a feature for our magazine? Here are a few tips...

 All impressions count.
 Make us smell the tar of the ropes or the special coffee they serve here.
-Or did the flowering fields leave a lasting impression or the sunrise over the volcano?
-Tap into the memory bank and tell about your lasting impressions and sentiments.
+Or did the flowering fields leave a lasting impression, or the sunrise over the volcano?
+Tap into the memory bank and tell us about your lasting impressions and sentiments.

-If it sucks, it sucks so tell it.
-However in reality the picture is rarely entirely black or white.
-Quality and price are always interconnected in some way - most often you get what you pay for and this and common sense should be your yardstick.
+If it sucks, it sucks, so tell it.
+However, in reality, the picture is rarely entirely black or white.
+Quality and price are always interconnected in some way—most often you get what you pay for, and this factor as well as common sense should be your yardstick.
 Safely should never be compromised, however.

 Credits and advertorials

-Brand names, company-specific recommendations and other blatant appraisals that come across as advertorial messages within the article will be mercilessly edited out.
-It makes a horrible read and the audience sees right through it anyway.
-Acknowledgements and thanking sponsors or hosts may be included in a short note at the end - at the editor's discretion.
-Advertorials are not acceptable in X-Ray Magazine as a matter of both editorial principles and legal considerations.
+Brand names, company-specific recommendations, and other blatant appraisals that come across as advertorial messages within the article will be mercilessly edited out.
+It makes a horrible read, and the audience sees right through it anyway.
+Acknowledgments and thanking sponsors or hosts may be included in a short note at the end—at the editor's discretion.
+Advertorials are not acceptable in X-Ray Mag as a matter of both editorial principles and legal considerations.

-Remember articles comes with pictures/illustrations, captions and fact files.
+Remember, articles come with pictures/illustrations, captions, and fact files.